Ashley Abraham completed a DSRI in 2015 with Dr. Brian Cousens

 Particularly in earth sciences, it is important to gain experience in your field prior to graduation.
-Many students don't know that they are eligible for employment in the geosciences right out of first year:
+Many students don't know that they are eligible for employment in their field of study right out of first year.

 We encourage you to take advantage of available opportunities:

 - Are you hoping to become a professional geologist?
 An APGO representative comes every year in the fall to talk about the road to the P.Geo. designation and answer any questions you may have.

 - Geodude Corner is a resource for students and young professionals to help them transition from academia to a working career.
 Visitors to the site will learn about personal branding and how to be effective in networking opportunities.